petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/configuring-asset-publisher-display-settings.md

 Now, users can view the Asset Publisher widget displayed in the page as you configured it.

+!!! warning
+    Instance Scoped Objects can't be displayed with Asset Publisher.

 ## Asset Publisher Display Configuration Reference

 You can customize how assets are presented to users, ensuring they appear in the most effective way.
 Here are the display settings and other configurable options.